JAMES HARRINGTON

 Racing 92 confirmed in the week that French international scrum-half Nolann Le Garrec will leave for La Rochelle at the end of the season that hasn't yet started.
 Soon after, Ronan O'Gara's side confirmed the news, adding that the 22-year-old had signed on the dotted line of a four-year deal at Stade Marcel Deflandre.

-The news itself wasn't entirely surprising, for all that club owner Jacky Lorenzetti had said in June that keeping hold of Le Garrec – who missed the back end of last season and France's July tour of and with a shoulder injury – was ‘a priority'.
+The news itself wasn't entirely surprising, for all that club owner Jacky Lorenzetti had said in June that keeping hold of Le Garrec – who missed the back end of last season and France's July tour of Argentina and Uruguay with a shoulder injury – was ‘a priority'.

 But the fact that the player had not already signed a contract extension gave a pretty strong hint that Lorenzetti's optimism was doomed.
 What are the chances that an extension offer wasn't on his agents' desk before the start of last season.
 It's safe to assume the odds of that were less than zero.